Winetricks/winezeug/buildbot/readme-wine.txt

   cd winezeug/buildbot

 Then try running
-  sh ../install-wine-deps.sh
-  sh ../install-gecko.sh
-  sh wineslave.sh demo
+  sh winemaster.sh demo
-to create a local buildbot slave, and sh winemaster.sh demo to create a local buildbot master.
+to create a local buildbot master, and sh ../install-wine-deps.sh sh ../install-gecko.sh sh wineslave.sh demo to create a local buildbot slave.

 By default, the master watches for new git commits, and runs a single build once the tree is stable.
 If you also want to feed it patches from wine-patches, run sh winemaster.sh patchwatcher > patchwatcher.log 2>&1 &